 It is okay to add or edit response options in a Multiple Response field.
 But be aware that removing an option will cause it to be irretrievably removed from all existing submissions.
 If you change the wording of a response option, it will also change in any existing submissions.
 For example, if a question asks What is your favorite color? with the first response option "blue," changing that option to "red" would also change previously submitted responses to "red."

 Adjusting branching in a live Project will immediately reflect the changes that are made.
 If you add new fields to a branching structure, you can then open existing submissions for editing and allow submitters to access the updated branch structure.
-If you remove branching from form fields, but do not remove the questions from the form, the questions will remain viewable.
+If you remove branching from form fields, but do not remove the questions from the form, the questions will remain visible.

 Adding or Replacing Table Fields